Antoine Griezmann: Personal life

 Since 2011, Griezmann has been in a relationship with Erika Choperena, a Spanish native of the Basque Country.
 They got married on 15 June 2017.
 They had their first child, a daughter, in April 2016.
 The couple's second child was born in April 2019.
 In April 2021, the couple had their third child, a daughter; all three siblings share the same birthday.
 Griezmann is Catholic.

 Griezmann's sister was a survivor of the siege of the Bataclan theatre in the November 2015 Paris attacks, which took place as he was playing against Germany at the Stade de France, which was also site of an explosion in the same attacks.

-Since Griezmann's time with Real Sociedad, he developed a strong affection for the country of Uruguay.
-His love for the country can be traced back to Real Sociedad with head coach Martín Lasarte and teammate Carlos Bueno, who are both Uruguayan.
-Bueno said of Griezmann's love for Uruguay, "With him I began watching games everyday, he became fond of Uruguay and watched all Peñarol matches."
-In the FIFA 2018 World Cup, Griezmann scored a goal that helped knock Uruguay out of the quarterfinal.
-Griezmann commented, "I did not want to celebrate on the pitch.
-I am very happy, but also sad for my [Atletico] teammates.
-It was my first time against Uruguay, so there was plenty of emotion."
+On 17 December 2017, Griezmann caused controversy by sharing a photo of himself dressed as a Harlem Globetrotter on his social media accounts; the outfit included blackface and an afro wig.
+After severe criticism, Griezmann deleted the posts and made an apology.

-Antoine's father became the president of UF Mâconnais in 2020, the club for which Antoine played in his youth.
+Griezmann's father became the president of UF Mâconnais in 2020, the club for which Griezmann played in his youth.

+In July 2021, video footage of Griezmann along with teammate Ousmane Dembélé circulated online, whereby he was seen laughing at derogatory racial comments made by Dembélé against the Japanese technicians in their hotel room.
+Griezmann apologised for the video on Twitter, but denied accusations of racism.